Best noise-cancelling headphones 2020: Bose, Sony and more ranked

 Live in a city?
 Busy commute?
 Work in a noisy office?
 All of these do your stress level no favours.
-And buying a pair of active noise cancellation headphones is one way to turn down the cortisol and get back a little piece of zen.
+So, buying a pair of the best noise-cancelling headphones around is one way to turn down the cortisol and get back a little piece of zen.

-The best noise-cancelling headphones use microphones that sit on the outside to monitor the noise level.
+The best models with active noise cancellation use microphones that sit on the outside to monitor the noise level.
 And they actively cancel out that sound with extra waves piped through the drivers.

 The extent they can zap engine noise and the sound of big crowds is mind-blowing.
 But which pair should you buy?